YubiYubi719/BST-Floorplan/README.md

 ```

 ## Visualizer
-* It's a simple binary that visualize your floorplan, the result fiugure will be put in *fig* directory
+* It's a simple binary that visualize your floorplan, the result figure will be put in *fig* directory

 ```makefile
 $ make figure